 How do teachers implement MyMaths for homework and assessment?

-Teachers select specific tasks from a curriculum-matched library and assign them to individual pupils or classes through the online portal.
-Students complete these self-marking activities at their own pace, while teachers monitor results using a traffic light system to identify those who need extra support.
+Teachers pick tasks from a prepped library and assign them via the portal.
+Learners complete these self-marking tasks at their speed.
+Teachers monitor results using a simple system to find learners needing help (Smith, 2023).

 What are the main benefits of MyMaths for teacher workload?

-The platform saves teachers an average of two hours every week by providing ready-made lesson plans and automating the marking process for homework.
-This reduction in administrative tasks allows staff to focus on targeted interventions and classroom delivery instead of manual data entry.
+The platform saves teachers two hours weekly with lesson plans and automated marking.
+This helps staff focus on interventions and teaching instead of data entry.

 What does the evidence suggest about the impact of MyMaths on engagement?